kdeldycke/awesome-engineering-team-management/readme.md

 - [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) - Daniel Pink summarizes it concisely: people are motivated by autonomy, mastery and purpose.
 - Reflecting on the postulates above, [Bryan Cantrill defines that the role of management](https://twitter.com/bcantrill/status/1216491615264489473?s=20) “is in constructing that environment, not micromanaging it.
 If engineering performance is suffering, it's (likely) a management problem: wrong problem, wrong mission, or wrong team -- or all three.”
-- [3 tricks to start working despite not feeling like it](https://www.deprocrastination.co/blog/3-tricks-to-start-working-despite-not-feeling-like-it) - “‘Screw it, let's do it’; Start sloppy; Start small”.
-- [Why procrastination is about managing emotions, not time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time) - “Research shows that once the first step is made towards a task, following through becomes easier”.
 - [Some reasons why enterprise software is good and maybe even fun](https://news.ycombinator.com/item?id=21231455) - The majority of us will not build the next unicorn: we statically have a better chance to build enterprise software.
 The twist?
 It might even be more interesting than you expect.

-- [US spy manual has tips for coping with toxic bosses](https://qz.com/work/1717297/how-to-cope-with-a-toxic-boss-according-to-a-us-spy-manual-from-wwii/) - Derived from WWII-era [Simple Sabotage Field Manual](https://www.cia.gov/news-information/featured-story-archive/2012-featured-story-archive/CleanedUOSSSimpleSabotage_sm.pdf), a classic read to spot harassing and demoralizing behaviors.
+### Happiness

+- [What makes developers happy?
+Contributing to open source](https://www.techrepublic.com/article/what-makes-developers-happy-contributing-to-open-source/) - “TL;DR: 59% of developers contribute to open source software today.
+Why do they contribute?
+The top two reasons are: To improve coding skills and because they believe in open source.
+Want to keep those developers happy and employed with you?
+Let them contribute.”
+- “My team tracks life impact as a metric (pages outside business hours) and works to drive that down to zero.” ([source](https://twitter.com/dwc/status/962179099606200320)) - Maybe the best indicator of a happy team is how little it is disturbed outside office hours.

+### Procrastination

+- [3 tricks to start working despite not feeling like it](https://www.deprocrastination.co/blog/3-tricks-to-start-working-despite-not-feeling-like-it) - “‘Screw it, let's do it’; Start sloppy; Start small”.
+- [Why procrastination is about managing emotions, not time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time) - “Research shows that once the first step is made towards a task, following through becomes easier”.

 ## Culture